 - Improves your competitive advantage, especially in regard to cost, quality, and/or marketing

-- Enables efficient communication with both internal teams and external suppliers
+- Enables efficient workflows and communication with both internal teams and external suppliers

 - Reduces design, manufacturing, and inventory errors

 - Increases accountability by involving key stakeholders from all departments